Bourbon Molasses Pumpkin Pie

 - This pie can be baked a day or two ahead; wrap tightly in plastic wrap and store in the fridge until ready to garnish and serve.

-- Adapted from The Kitchn.
+- Recipe adapted from The Kitchn.

 Nutrition Estimate